 The aerospace and aviation industry is another in which the reliability of all components is crucial for safety.
 Components that fail or don’t perform as expected can have disastrous consequences and also severely damage the reputation of the company that made the part.
 Commercial airline companies, avionics military contractors and original equipment manufacturers (OEMs) involved in the aerospace and aviation sector all rely on product testing.

 Products used in aerospace and aviation must comply with requirements from entities such as the Federal Aviation Administration (FAA).
-Those building aerospace products or system components for use in the defense sector must also comply with military standards.
+Any Aerospace Machining companies responsible for building aerospace products or system components for use in the defense sector must also comply with military standards.
 Manufacturers and commercial airline companies may also have their own product testing requirements to ensure the products they use will perform as expected and operate reliably.

 Aerospace and aviation equipment is exposed to a range of harsh environmental conditions such as extreme vibration, temperature changes, moisture and more.
 Companies in the aerospace industry may use a wide variety of tests for their products and components including HALT, HASS, random vibration testing, ESS, mechanical endurance testing and more.